 It’s always curious when fashion takes a sudden interest in a new sub-culture, and even more curious when it appears in multiple collections in a given season.
-Perhaps designers are operating with the unconscious sense that all of the tropical paradises we know right now might be underwater in 10 years and are trying to preserve surf codes for future generations.
-More likely, however, is that surfing is a distinct and awe-inspiring way to connect to nature and Her forces.
+Perhaps designers are operating with the unconscious sense that all of the tropical paradises we know right now might be underwater in ten years and are trying to preserve surf codes for future generations.
+More likely, however, is that surfing is a distinct and awe-inspiring way to connect to Mother Nature and her forces.
 In an interview with BBC, professional surfer Julie Cox put it this way, “It’s almost like a religion in a way.
 You find your peace out there, looking out at the horizon.
-You’re out catching a bunch of waves, watching the sun go down, while birds are diving down to get their food, or a dolphin pops up right next to you.
+You’re out catching a bunch of waves, watching the sun go down, while birds are diving down to get their food or a dolphin pops up right next to you.
 For me, that’s as good as it gets.”

 Beyond the wax, the leashes, and the surfboards themselves, surf culture conceived a number of sartorial goodies.
 Wetsuits, neoprene bathing suits, bucket hats, ponchos, hoodies, and flip-flops are all staples of the surf wardrobe, and fashion designers have spent a lot of time figuring out how to make them appeal to the modern shopper.
 For Spring/Summer 2018, surf references abounded on runways at Gucci, Fenty Puma, and No. 21.
 For some designers, it means plucking tropical references from the surf world, like palm tree prints and hothouse blossoms decorating attire at Michael Kors, Baja East, and Coach.